Refine Who You Are Looking For

 The median property value was $394,600 in 2017, which is 1.81 times larger than the national average of $217,600.
 The value increased from $386,400 in 2016, which is a 2.12% increase.
 Despite property value being higher than the national average, 80.9% of residents own their home.
 This is higher than the United States as a whole, which has a rate of 63.9%.
 Fortunately, household income is also increasing.
 In 2017, the median income of 482,000 total households was $94,740, which grew from $92,933 in 2016.

 The economy of Suffolk County employs 752,000 people.
 The three largest industries are Health Care and Social Assistance, Educational Services, and Retail Trade.
 The highest paying jobs are within the Utilities field.
-To search for someone by their industry or occupation, utilize our yellow pages.

 According to 2010 census data, Suffolk County features 912.05 square miles of land and 1,461 square miles of water, which equates to 1,637,093 people per square mile.
 It’s the second largest county in New York in terms of total area and occupies 66% of the land area of Long Island from the eastern and central sections (“Long Island” usually refers to Nassau County and Suffolk County).